bioinfodlsu/phage-host-prediction/README.md

 conda activate phage-host-prediction
 ```

-The complete list of Python libraries and modules used in this project (excluding those that are part of the Python Standard Library) are as follows:
+The complete list of Python libraries and modules used in this project (excluding those that are part of the Python Standard Library) is as follows:

 Library/Module | Description | License
 -- | -- | --